was111607/leb-full/docs/_build/html/_sources/configure/upload_test.rst.txt

   * If the Celery processes are running, please restart them before beginning the upload test.
   * Please modify the default path/name of the container if you have changed this during installation.
-  * Celery Beat does not run as a background process so you will need to leave it running in another terminal

 Running the Test
 =================